krishansinghal/rust_crud_operations/README.md

 ### Postman

-Open the `Postman` application and perform the crud opertion.
+Open the `Postman` application and perform the crud operation.

 1) Create documents: using this operation `new document` can be created into the database.
 The details of operation is as follow:
 - HTTP method: `POST`.